Skip to Main Content

 To apply for academic accommodations due to a disability, please visit this website.
 On this site, the section titled "Accommodations," the process for requesting accommodations is outlined and you will find a link to a form that needs to be completed .
 Please submit your request for accommodations as soon as possible in order to allow time for processing.
 You can apply for accommodations now, prior to the start of medical school.

-For questions, please contact our Learning and Accessibility Specialist of the Alpert Medical School, Dr. Lorrie Gehlbach at lorrie_gehlbach@brown.edu.
+For questions, please contact our Learning and Accessibility Specialist of The Warren Alpert Medical School of Brown University, Nicole Kaimer at nicole_kaimer@brown.edu.

 Biography